 Summary of capabilities

 The SA Management Service is designed to support an operational state model that may be either simple or complex as indicated by mission needs.
-Many missions of ordinary duration with low data rates can be satisfied with support for statically-defined Security Associations and pre-loaded cryptographic keys and algorithms.
+Many missions of ordinary duration with low data rates can be satisfied using statically-defined Security Associations and pre-loaded cryptographic keys and algorithms.
 For these missions, it is sufficient to choose an SA for use on a particular virtual channel along with all of its pre-loaded attributes.

 High data rate or long-duration missions may require the capability to reuse and/or reconfigure Security Associations as the SAs and keys loaded into the system prior to the mission are used up over time.
 As a result, the SA Management Service state model includes optional directives supporting over-the-air rekeying (OTAR) or instantiation of Security Associations on demand.
-Figure 2-3 illustrates the state model and related directives for Security Associations.
+Figure 2-6 illustrates the state model and related directives for Security Associations.